AbdulaAlShyed-2212592042/EmpathAI-Emotion-Chatbot/README.md

 ## 📄 License

 Open source project.
-See repository for license details.
+See the repository for license details.

 ## 🙏 Acknowledgments